 David represented Fifth Third Bancorp in the first ERISA stock drop case to reach the Supreme Court of the United States.
 In the landmark decision, Fifth Third Bancorp v.
 Dudenhoeffer, the Supreme Court unanimously ruled in favor of Fifth Third in establishing new and high pleading standards for evaluating claims for breach of the duty of prudence based on public and nonpublic information in relation to a plan’s investment in employer stock.

 He has been named to the 2018 Ohio Rising Stars List for Business Litigation by Super Lawyers.
+David also was named a "Cincy Leading Lawyer" by Cincinnati Magazine (2018).

 Beyond his primary areas of expertise, David represents clients in a wide range of complex litigation matters, including intellectual property, insurance recovery, employee benefits, breach of fiduciary duty, trade secrets, unfair competition, trademark, employment and probate litigation, as well as business, commercial, corporate and contract disputes.